st0pli/LafTools/modules/server2/README.md

-# note
+# Server env variables

-to make this application run, you should provide below env variables.
+to make this application run, you should provide below env variables in target server.

 ```config
 export DB_USER=